OranWeb/TornHub/src/content/Yakuza-Faction-focus.md

 _“we fought in almost every major war early on, defeated BH, ran the first 24 hour chain in torn history, we also ran the first 2000 hit chain when everyone had 150 e and hits required 50 e, we fought the best and stood our ground, ranked top 3 in hall of fame for a pretty long time, and since you mentioned team work: I know everyone probably says this about their faction and that's fine, but I want to point out that none of this would have ever been possible without the excellent team work everyone would put in.
 Our people were dedicated and loyal._

 _"If we had to chain at 3 AM on a Wednesday people would pop in ready for war.
 We also took out all the lithuanian factions, we defeated the malaysian factions (one of the toughest wars we ever fought), took out BH when they were still a name in the game, etc. Also we fought in the original HT wars on both sides, lol.
 We supported HT in the second war vs BH and friends which was fun to say the least.
 In pre-faction times we sided with SS in the SS vs SUN wars, but nobody really remembers that.
-That was the first major war in the game by the way.Also we were the first faction to ever do a 10k chain.”_
+That was the first major war in the game by the way.”_

 what aside from attacking were effective methods to cripple enemies back in the day?
 How did things work, Where could people escape to?
 Lord3infamous6 says hes glad the city is now safe for kids and all but it wasn’t always this way, First Airlines didn’t event exist, Dash Continues to add their strategy:-